Investors ask to withdraw from Chesapeake bond dispute

-NEW YORK (Reuters) - Hedge fund investors challenging Chesapeake Energy Corp’s (CHK.N) plan to redeem $1.3 billion of notes without paying a $400 million make-whole payment have asked to withdraw from a lawsuit over the matter, allowing a bond trustee to argue on their behalf, according to court papers filed on Monday.
+NEW YORK, March 25 (Reuters) - Hedge fund investors challenging Chesapeake Energy Corp’s plan to redeem $1.3 billion of notes without paying a $400 million make-whole payment have asked to withdraw from a lawsuit over the matter, allowing a bond trustee to argue on their behalf, according to court papers filed on Monday.

 A withdrawal will “reduce the number of parties involved in the litigation and avoid potentially duplicative discovery efforts,” Steven Bierman, a partner at Sidley Austin representing the investors, wrote in a letter to U.S. District Judge Paul Engelmayer in Manhattan federal court on Monday.